OpenRTB 3.0 Finalized and Ready for Adoption

 OpenRTB 3.0 is the largest overhaul of the OpenRTB protocol since its inception in 2010.
 The purpose of this major update is to meet the market’s demand for security, transparency, authentication, and trust in programmatic advertising.
-Specifically, three major changes are being proposed:
+New structure for programmatic specifications means that where OpenRTB 2.x was previously used alone, now OpenRTB 3.0 AND AdCOM 1.0 should be used in tandem.

 |Previous Versions||Supporting Resources||Related Documents||OpenRTB Extensions|